Medusas71/Cat-Memory-Game/TESTING.md

 W3 Schools and various other places on the web.
 Please see the [Readme.md](README.md) credits for this information.

 **HTML Validator Testing**
+**Issue**:
-Upon creating the card-front and card-back in level1.html and level2.html, I placed both of these cards in their own "img" tag.
+  * Upon creating the card-front and card-back in level1.html and level2.html, I placed both of these cards in their own "img" tag.
 The card-back included a "src" of where the image was kept in the Explorer menu.
 The card-front was obtaining the image from the
 JavaScript file and therefore did not need a "src".

-Upon testing both level1.html and level2.html in the HTML Validator I was receiving errors from the card-front "img" tag stating that I was missing a required attribute of "src".
+  * Upon testing both level1.html and level2.html in the HTML Validator I was receiving errors from the card-front "img" tag stating that I was missing a required attribute of "src".
 The "src" wasn't required as there was no actual image source in the html.

+**First Fix**:
-I asked in Slack on how I could rectify this and was told to change the "img" tag to a "div" as there was no image actually in the
+  * I asked in Slack on how I could rectify this and was told to change the "img" tag to a "div" as there was no image actually in the
 "img" tag as the image was coming from JavaScript via the "id".

-I changed all the card-front from "img" to "div" but that caused another issue as none of the front of my cards would display on the game.
+  * I changed all the card-front from "img" to "div" but that caused another issue as none of the front of my cards would display on the game.

+**Second Fix**:
-I googled ways to include an "img" tag without a "src" attribute and found a fix on [Stack Overflow](https://stackoverflow.com/questions/5775469/whats-the-valid-way-to-include-an-image-with-no-src) where I could add "src="data:," which is an empty media-type to each card-front and this would rectify the issue.
+  * I googled ways to include an "img" tag without a "src" attribute and found a fix on [Stack Overflow](https://stackoverflow.com/questions/5775469/whats-the-valid-way-to-include-an-image-with-no-src) where I could add "src="data:," which is an empty media-type to each card-front and this would rectify the issue.

-I changed all the "div" on each card-front back to "img" added the "src" attribute and an alt tag.
+  * I changed all the "div" on each card-front back to "img" added the "src" attribute and an alt tag.

-I rechecked the code through the W3C HTML Validator and there were no errors found.
+  * I rechecked the code through the W3C HTML Validator and there were no errors found.
 So this fixed my issue.